isomerpages/mlaw-corp/news/speeches/_posts/2025-06-30-post-Opening Speech by Minister for Law Edwin Tong SC at SIAC China Conference 2025.md

 7. So, if you look at this, given the economic heft, it is really no surprise that international arbitration has become more “Asianised”, because after all, law follows business.
 It is because there is a growth in business that opportunities in dispute resolution arise.
 I believe that this trend is not just anecdotal, but evidenced by very clear, measurable indicators.

 {:start="8"}
-8. First, there is growing participation by Asian parties in international disputes.
+8. <u>First</u>, there is growing participation by Asian parties in international disputes.

 <p style="margin-left: 40px">
 a.
 To make this trend clearer, let us just look at the data from non-Asian institutions.</p>